opf/openproject/docs/development/data-flow/README.md

 | `autologin` (name is configurable)             | (Optional feature, requires opt-in under Administration > Authentication settings) <br />enables the user to automatically log in again after the session expired (e.g. because the browser was closed).
 It is set when the user checks the '*Stay logged in*' box in the login form.<br /> | Cookie 1 year<br />+ server-side token N days (configurable) | secure<br />httponly<br />Samesite=Lax<br />encrypted | [Code ref](https://github.com/opf/openproject/blob/release/13.0/app/controllers/concerns/accounts/user_login.rb#L19C1-L29) |
 | `op2fa_remember_token`                         | the presence of that cookie suppresses the need for the user to provide a second factor upon login for N days (configurable by administration) if the user selects to do so when entering the 2fa information. | N days (configurable)                                        | secure<br />httponly<br />Samesite=Lax<br />encrypted | [Code ref](https://github.com/opf/openproject/blob/release/13.0/modules/two_factor_authentication/app/controllers/concerns/two_factor_authentication/remember_token.rb#L28-L34) |

-On top of that, for cloud instances:

-- `openproject_cloud_instances` contains a list of instances the user recently accessed.
-- additional technical cookies might be set by the load balancer and intermediate processes (i.e., to remember a sticky load balancer and ensuring subsequent requests are routed similarly).

 ## Deletion and anonymization of personally identifiable information

 Whenever users in OpenProject are fully deleted, the system scrubs and removes all structural PII.
 For more information on user account deletion, please see [the user administration guide](../../system-admin-guide/users-permissions/users/#delete-users).